Everything to Know About the LinkedIn Social Selling Index

 They all make sense within the context of LinkedIn.
 LinkedIn is tied to your professional endeavors and making sure that potential connections or employers see what you can do front and center on your profile and posts is a great way to show yourself off.

-Eventually, what you want to do is utilize this to create your professional brand.
-Creating a professional-looking, and recognizable brand will attract followers and make your homepage stand out.
+Eventually, you want to utilize this to create your professional brand.
+Creating a professional-looking recognizable brand will attract followers and make your homepage stand out.
 And the LinkedIn SSI index will notice your efforts.

-Having established a strong professional brand will drive you to find the right people.
-A good way to find these people is to make use of LinkedIn Search and Sales Navigator.
-You can look up people in similar roles, in roles you would like to do, in your industry, or in the industry you want to move to, and start connecting.
-If you're too shy at first, you can hit follow and see the kind of content they share before deciding to connect.
+Establishing a strong professional brand will drive you to find the right people.
+A good way to find these people is to use LinkedIn Search and Sales Navigator.
+You can look up people in similar roles, in roles you would like, in your industry, or in the industry you want to move to, and start connecting.
+If you're too shy at first, you can hit follow and see the content they share before deciding to connect.

 From doing this, relationship-building comes naturally.
-And what is sales if not a form of relationship building?
+And what are sales if not a form of relationship building?

-Being active is one thing, being proactive is something else and this is where you can really stand out.
+Being active is one thing.
+Being proactive is something else, and this is where you can stand out.
 Have a question for that CEO you've been following?
 Read an article by a VP that caught your eye?
 Get in touch with them.
 Send a message and let them know you appreciated what you saw, and learned something valuable from it.

 You build trust and confidence in these relationships, and they can come back and help you in the future.

 There's a maximum score of 100 points, which means each factor is broken down to 25 points each.
-Like any other test or activity, it's best you strive for the highest possible total you can achieve.
+Like any other test or activity, you should strive for the highest possible total you can achieve.

 A high score will increase your reach on the platform, of course, but it will also increase the number of connection requests and followers you receive.
 But what can you actively do to raise the scores?

 Let's take the "find the right people" factor and discuss how you can get all 25 points allotted to that factor.
 You want to position yourself as a leader in your field since that will attract people to you.
-If you're in the business of outbound lead generation, for example, writing an article like this one could go a long way in earning those points.
-A good idea is to then also provide abbreviated versions of this as posts, to create conversation.
+For example, writing an article like that could go a long way in earning those points if you're in the business of outbound lead generation.
+A good idea is to provide abbreviated versions of this as posts and create conversation.

 You might be unsure about spending so much time fixating on scores, but it is well worth it.
-LinkedIn has done its research and provided data to back its claims of better social selling.
+LinkedIn has researched and provided data to support its better social selling claims.
 People with a high SSI create 45 percent more opportunities than those with lower social selling indexes.
 Those same high scorers?
 They are 51 percent more likely to reach their quota.
 In addition, 78 percent of them outsell other sales professionals who don't use social media.

 As such, using the LinkedIn Social Selling Index score is a good way for you to judge, on a daily basis, how you're doing and where you need to improve.
 It gives you a path forward and actions to take to grow.

-How Do I Find My LinkedIn Social Selling Index Score?
+How Can I Find My LinkedIn Social Selling Index Score?

 So, how do I find my LinkedIn social selling index score?